Braian Ojeda

-Braian Óscar Ojeda Rodríguez (pronounced “Bry-ahn”, born 27 June 2000) is a Paraguayan professional footballer who plays as a central midfielder for Real Salt Lake on loan from Nottingham Forest.
+Braian Óscar Ojeda Rodríguez (pronounced "Bry-ahn", born 27 June 2000) is a Paraguayan professional footballer who plays as a central midfielder for Real Salt Lake and the Paraguay national team.

 Club career

 Ojeda began his career with Paraguayan Primera División team Olimpia.
 He was promoted into senior football at the end of the 2018 campaign, appearing for his professional debut on 2 December in a 3–2 victory over Sol de América; he was substituted off at half-time.
 Another appearances followed a week later against 3 de Febrero, as Olimpia received their forty-second league title.
 He also participated in three Copa Paraguay games that year.
 In March 2019, Ojeda renewed his contract.
 In July, after not featuring in 2019, Ojeda was loaned out to Defensa y Justicia of the Argentine Primera División.

 On 31 August 2021, Ojeda moved to EFL Championship side Nottingham Forest on a four-year deal for an undisclosed fee.
 He made his debut in a 0-0 draw against Luton Town on 23 November 2021.

 On 4 August 2022, Ojeda was loaned to Major League Soccer side Real Salt Lake for the 2022–23 season.
+On 1 August 2023, the deal was made permanent and Ojeda joined Salt Lake on a permanent transfer.